Feeds:

 Who Do You Think You Are?

-We are half way through a new series of the popular BBC show, Who Do You Think You Are, which sees celebrities exploring the secrets of their family trees, reacting to their unpredictable discoveries with a combination of tears and elation.
-It’s fascinating viewing and its popularity tells us a lot about where we look when we are seeking clues to our identity.
+We were half way through a new series of the popular BBC show, Who Do You Think You Are, which sees celebrities exploring the secrets of their family trees, reacting to their unpredictable discoveries with a combination of tears and elation.
+It was fascinating viewing and its popularity tells us a lot about where we look when we are seeking clues to our identity.

 Our search could take another direction altogether.
 Instead of looking to the past we could look towards the future.
 Instead of seeing ourselves shaped by ancestral experiences and our genetic heritage, and behaving accordingly, we could define our identities in terms of the purpose we see our lives having.
 What are we here for?
 What do we want to achieve?